Brxdl3y/USIU-Network-Project/README.md

 This project was built to simulate real-world enterprise networking operations and demonstrate practical skills in:

 ▪Enterprise campus design

 ▪Layer 2 and Layer 3 switching

 ▪VLAN segmentation

 ▪Routing and route advertisement

 ▪High availability and redundancy

 ▪Network hardening and access control

-DHCP deployment and troubleshooting
+▪DHCP deployment and troubleshooting

-Secure switch configurations
+▪Secure switch configurations

-Scalability and fault tolerance
+▪Scalability and fault tolerance

-Structured network documentation
+▪Structured network documentation

 🏗️ Architecture — Three-Tier Hierarchical Design